What We Offer

 We have four part-time staff members and a team of 40 volunteers.
 Our advice workers are all Office of the Immigration Services Commission (OISC) qualified – our senior Advice Worker to OISC level 3.
 We hold an Advice Quality standard mark.

 We offer a warm meal twice-weekly at our Drop-In Cafés when local businesses like Pret a Manger, Gail’s Bakery and Nando’s donate food.
-We give food parcels and clothing to the destitute and also contribute to their travel costs to the Centre.
+We give clothing to the destitute and also contribute to their travel costs to the Centre.

 Our specialist advice team covers:

 We also work with our visitors to develop their personal and professional skills with: